critcola/discourse-to-discord-webhook/README.md

 # Discourse to Discord Webhook

-This PHP script acts an intermediary between Discourse and Discord, receiving webhooks from Discourse and parsing them in an optimal format before relaying them to Discord.
+This PHP script acts an intermediary between Discourse and Discord, receiving webhooks from Discourse and parsing them into an optimal format before relaying them to Discord.

 ## Demo